 Salt and Pepper Diamonds

 Salt and pepper diamonds are diamonds that contain many inclusions giving them a speckled appearance - like they have been seasoned with salt and pepper.
 Salt and pepper diamonds are the misfits of the diamond world.
 In the past, their presence of inclusions made them undesirable outcasts in the jewelry world, and jewelers typically refused to work with them at all.
 The mindset was (and still is for some) that only clear diamonds with minimal inclusions will do.
 However, very clear diamonds are quite rare, and a lot of earth must be mined in order to find stones like this.
 Unfortunately, this way of mining produces a lot of waste and is very hard on the environment.
 In addition, traditional diamonds are much more expensive, currently starting around $5,000-$10,000 for a high-quality stone.
 On the other hand, salt and pepper diamonds are much more common and require a lot less damaging mining to acquire.
 Because they are a common by-product of traditional diamond mining and because their inclusions make them less valuable in the fine jewelry industry.
 They are much more affordable than traditional diamonds, typically around $1,000-$2,000 for a one-carat stone.
-Creative jewelers and designers have recognized the beauty in their unique colors and characteristics, catering to customers who desire a ring and stone that better represent the uniqueness of their love!
+Creative jewelers and designers have recognized the beauty in their unique colors and characteristics, catering to customers who desire a ring and stone that better represent their personality and relationship!

 There are many types of inclusions and flaws that can be present in diamonds including but not limited to:

 - Cracks and inclusions